chef/chef-web-docs/chef_master/source/knife_options.rst

    The version of the chef-client.

 ``-V``, ``--verbose``
    Set for more verbose outputs.
 Use ``-VV`` for much more verbose outputs.
-Use ``-VVV`` for maximum verbosity and may provide more information than is actually helpful.
+Use ``-VVV`` for maximum verbosity, which may provide more information than is actually helpful.

 ``-y``, ``--yes``
    Respond to all confirmation prompts with "Yes".